awsdocs/amazon-lookoutmetrics-developer-guide/docs-source/detectors-setup.md

 1. Configure the datasource and then choose **Next**\.
 Options vary depending on the datasource that you choose\.
 Common settings include the following\.
    + **Interval** – The amount of time between analysis attempts\.
 Use the same setting as the detector's interval\.
-   + **Offset** – The minimum amount of time that the detector should wait before accessing data, after the end of each interval\.
+   + **Offset** – The minimum amount of seconds that the detector waits before accessing data, after the end of each interval\.
+Offset is only supported for Amazon S3 and Amazon Redshift datasources\.
    + **Permissions** – A [service role](permissions-service.md) that gives Lookout for Metrics permission to access either the datasource or a secret that contains credentials for the datasource\.

 1. Configure the metrics that the detector analyzes\.